Certified Forensic Nurse, CFN® Program

 - Meet the eligibility requirements

-- Member of the American College of Forensic Examiners Institute
+- Become a member of the American College of Forensic Examiners Institute® or be a member in good standing

 - No felony convictions